 What is ASEM?

-The Asia-Europe Meeting (ASEM) is a process of dialogue and cooperation involving 21 Asian countries and the ASEAN Secretariat along with the 28 European Union member states, Norway and Switzerland and the European Union.
+The Asia-Europe Meeting (ASEM) is a process of dialogue and cooperation involving 21 Asian countries and the ASEAN Secretariat along with the European Union and its 27 member states, plus Norway, Switzerland and the United Kingdom.
 ASEM links Asia and Europe by facilitating discussion on political, economic and cultural relations.

 ASEM was conceived by Singapore and France in 1994.
 The first Summit was held in Bangkok in March 1996.
 The process was created to connect Asia and Europe and help raise awareness between the two regions, coordinate multilateral policies where possible, generate initiatives, open up opportunities for trade and investment and promote the development of civil society networks.
 Information on ASEM activities can be obtained from the ASEM website.

 Initially consisting of the then 15 EU member states, 10 ASEAN member states, plus China, Japan, Korea, and the European Commission, ASEM has gradually broadened its membership and today includes a total of 53 partners.

 Australia formally joined ASEM at the 8th ASEM Summit in Brussels in October 2010, attended by former Prime Minister Gillard.
 Since then Australia has been represented at each ASEM Summit and Foreign Ministers' Meeting.